lanistor/gulp-connect-reproxy/README.md

 # gulp-connect-reproxy
-A simple proxy middleware for gulp-connect
+A simple proxy middleware for gulp-connect, it can start reverse proxy server with gulp-connect, and it supports Regular Expression.

 # How to use
 ```javascript